michaeljs1990/lucy/README.md

 ====
 ![Build Status](https://travis-ci.org/michaeljs1990/lucy.svg?branch=master)

 Lucy sets out to be a simplistic router written in Go that provides you everything you need in a base router.
+Form more information on this package see the [GoDoc](http://godoc.org/github.com/michaeljs1990/lucy) listed here.

 ### Example Use